wind-press/windpress/readme.txt

 = 3.2.26 =
 * **New**: Upgraded to Tailwind CSS v4 (4.0.4 latest)
-* **Change**: Now, generating the CSS cache will only output used CSS variables.
-To safelist or always include specific CSS variables, add them within the `@theme static { }` block in the `main.css` file.

 = 3.2.25 =
 * **New**: Upgraded to Tailwind CSS v4 (4.0.3 latest)